Volvo EM90

 The Volvo EM90 is a battery electric luxury minivan produced by Volvo.
 The vehicle was introduced on 12 November 2023.

 Overview

 The Volvo EM90 shares a platform with the Zeekr 009, with the front and rear end restyled exclusively for the Volvo brand.
+Instead of running in both front-wheel drive and all-wheel drive like the 009 counterpart, it uses an rear-wheel drive system.
 It offers flagship six seats in (2+2+2) layout with Sofaro first class travel seats with headrest-integrated speakers and ventilation, massage, and heating functions.
 It is also equipped with a roof-mounted 17-inch OLED rear entertainment display and a 21-speaker Bowers & Wilkins sound system.
 It will initially be available exclusively in the Chinese market, with expansion to other markets under consideration.